Soldier of the Month

 The other partisans killed and buried with Fusilier Fred Sheady were:

-A short while later the Partisans exacted their bloody revenge.
-The partisans gunned down the man who informed the Germans of the Stróże partisan operation to purchase ammunition.
+A short while later the Partisans delivered their justice.
+The collaborator who informed the Germans of the Stróże partisan operation to purchase ammunition, was tried by the Polish Underground State, found guilty of treason, and was subsequently executed by the Partisans.
 Then a few weeks after Fred was killed, an escaped Canadian Flying Officer Hubert Brooks, and his British Co-Pilot, who were involved with a nearby partisan group, attacked the German Railway Police, herding a number of them into a room and shooting them dead.

 Immediately the war, during the Stalinist purges, the Polish Partisans (AK) were treated as a threat to the State, imprisoned and often killed.
 The local government therefore ordered the bodies of the men to be exhumed and reburied outside of the district.
 Sadly, we have not been able to locate the final resting place of Fusilier Fred Sheady and his fellow partisans.
 The villagers at Stróże erected a memorial to the four men at the location of their original gravesite.
 This is now the focus of their remembrance.